njwilson23/depgraph/README.rst

     from depgraph import Dataset, buildmanager

     # Define Datasets
-    # use an optional keyword `tool` to provide a key instructing our build tool
+    # Use an optional keyword `tool` to provide a key instructing our build tool
-    # how to assemble this product
+    # how to assemble this product.
+Here we've used strings, but another pattern
+    # would be to provide a callback function
     R0 = Dataset("data/raw0", tool="read_csv")
     R1 = Dataset("data/raw1", tool="read_csv")
     R2 = Dataset("data/raw2", tool="database_query")